Postselected quantum hypothesis testing: Asymmetric case

 where

-If the sets $(\FF_n)_n$ are closed under tensor product, i.e.\ if $\sigma_n \otimes \sigma_m \in \FF_{n+m}$ for all $\sigma_n \in \FF_n$ and $\sigma_m \in \FF_m$, then $\limsup$ in~\eqref{eq:generalised_asymmetric1}--\eqref{eq:generalised_asymmetric2} can be replaced with $\lim$, because the limits are achieved. \end{theorem} \end{boxed} We remark here that the quantity $\min_{\sigma \in \FF} \Omega(\rho\|\sigma)$ can be expressed as a conic linear optimisation problem~\cite{regula_2021-4}; when membership in the set $\FF$ can be expressed using linear matrix inequalities, this reduces to a semidefinite program. \begin{proof} The basic idea is exactly the same as in the proof of Theorem~\ref{thm:asymmetric}.
+If the sets $(\FF_n)_n$ are closed under tensor product, i.e.\ if $\sigma_n \otimes \sigma_m \in \FF_{n+m}$ for all $\sigma_n \in \FF_n$ and $\sigma_m \in \FF_m$, then $\liminf$ in~\eqref{eq:generalised_asymmetric1}--\eqref{eq:generalised_asymmetric2} can be replaced with $\lim$, because the limits are achieved. \end{theorem} \end{boxed} We remark here that the quantity $\min_{\sigma \in \FF} \Omega(\rho\|\sigma)$ can be computed as the optimal value of a conic linear optimisation problem~\cite{regula_2021-4}; when membership in the set $\FF$ can be expressed using linear matrix inequalities, this reduces to a semidefinite program. \begin{proof} The basic idea is exactly the same as in the proof of Theorem~\ref{thm:asymmetric}.
 Let us first consider the one-shot case.
 We have that

 where: (i) we removed the superfluous constraint $M_1 + M_2 \leq \id$ as before; (ii) we rewrote $\frac{\Tr M_1 \sigma}{\Tr \left[(M_1+M_2) \sigma\right]} = \left( 1 + \frac{\Tr M_2 \rho}{\Tr M_1 \sigma}\right)^{-1}$ and analogously for $\rho$; (iii) we made the change of variables $M'_2 \coloneqq \frac{t}{1-t} M_2$; (iv) we made the change of variables $t' \coloneqq \frac1t$.
 Thus,